sybrew/the-seo-framework/readme.txt

 			-> Speaking of which, we should also have such a switcher for those... ugh.
 TODO check mail Dean about WPML config

-TODO why is base_get_sitemap_store_key() used instead of one inferred from the $sitemap_id?
-	-> Move that to the sitemap bridge; so we could also a transient for Google News?
-		-> This may speed up rendering the news sitemap and reduce overhead when plugins are activate that manipulate the query.

 TODO change autodescription-updates-cache to autodescription-persistent-cache?
 	-> In theory, we can just delete the old one; since it has no data that is required for normal operation.
 		-> However, this may cause a notification pop up for those who use two or more SEO plugins simultaneously.
 Though this may be helpful.

 TODO db version 4270 -> 4290+

-TODO A tagline with a ' will be trimmed if the final two words don't end with a dot.
-	-> Consider only trimming the words if limit isn't met with ENTIRE content set.
-		-> e.g. "The story you aren't told" -- the ' will split the sentence (but why?)

 TODO add bespoke support for Events Calendar?
 	-> Basically, we need to overwrite the separator